Types of commercial cross border disputes and options for resolving them

 How can a dispute be resolved?

-With the advice and guidance of an experience international lawyer either a negotiated resolution can be reached or a legal case may be able to be built.
+With the advice and guidance of an experienced international lawyer either a negotiated resolution can be reached or a legal case may be able to be built.
 There is no guarantee that a court case will be successful.

 Related content